Late Time Modification of Structure Growth and the S8 Tension

 Our main findings are as follows: \begin{itemize} \item Our one-parameter DETG model provides an improved fit to galaxy lensing and CMB lensing.
 We find $2.5-3\sigma$ evidence for non-zero $\beta$ in our combined fit, which includes BAO and SN data. \item Galaxy lensing favors slower growth at late times (a positive value of $\beta$).
 Since no reference to an external amplitude calibration is used in the fit, this is evidence for slower growth, independent of the usual $S_8$ tension. \item CMB lensing shows a weak preference for {\it stronger} growth at late times.
 This preference arises from the shape dependence of its power spectrum.
 Galaxy lensing on the other hand has a preference for slower growth.
 However, this difference is not significant, and the best-fit model (which has slower growth) improves the overall $\chi^2$ by about 7, with only one additional free parameter. \item Our model does not explicitly allow for scale-dependent modifications to the growth (beyond the one induced in angular statistics by scale projection of a modified time dependence).
 The success of the time dependence we introduce suggests that current data does not require this additional feature, but to understand the origin of a possible deviation from $\Lambda$CDM, it is worth exploring scale dependence as well, especially as measurements improve. \end{itemize}

 There are several caveats and extensions to our simple study.
 We have used new publicly available ACT lensing power spectra but not the cross-correlation with galaxy lensing (for which we use the cross-correlations with SPT lensing \cite{DES:2022xxr}).
 This measurement would have higher signal-to-noise than the measurements used here and could therefore also impact the results.
 On the galaxy lensing side, we have used the fiducial DES Y3 measurement of lensing two-point correlations.
 Other studies, using galaxy clustering, Fourier space correlations or higher order statistics, or measurements from KiDS or HSC SSP \cite{DES:2021lsy,DES:2022qpf,DES:2021epj,KiDS:2020suj,Dalal:2023olq}, may yield somewhat different results.
 Rather than carry out an exhaustive comparison, in future work we will use measurements from the full DES survey (the Year 6 data) and other galaxy and CMB surveys to improve our constraints.
-Finally, as noted above, our model gives only limited freedom to the time dependence of the growth factor, a more extensive exploration that includes scale-dependent deviations is merited, especially with improved measurements expected from DES, ACT, and South Pole Telescope in the near future.
+Higher redshift perturbation tracers, such as Lyman-$\alpha$ forest and the future Dark Energy Spectroscopic Instrument (DESI) data, would be useful to further test our model.
+Finally, as noted above, our model gives only limited freedom to the time dependence of the growth factor, a more extensive exploration that includes scale-dependent deviations is merited, especially with improved measurements expected from DES, DESI, ACT, and South Pole Telescope in the near future.
 For a study of scale-dependent modifications due to baryonic physics, see e.g.~\cite{Amon:2022azi,Preston:2023uup}.

 The model in this paper is a phenomenological model.
-It could possibly be realized by some physical models, e.g. ones that involve a significant DE clustering; modifications to gravity at late times \cite{Pogosian:2021mcs, Raveri:2021dbu}; interactions between dark energy and dark matter~\cite{Poulin:2022sgp}.
+It could possibly be realized by some physical models, e.g. ones that involve a significant DE clustering; modifications to gravity at late times \cite{Pogosian:2021mcs, Raveri:2021dbu}; interactions between dark energy and dark matter~\cite{Pourtsidou:2016ico,Poulin:2022sgp}.
 We leave the investigation of these interesting model realizations to future work.